 An interim order lasts until a hearing is held on the temporary protective order or the end of the second business day that the court clerk’s office is open after the interim order was issued, whichever is sooner.
 Temporary protective orders usually last no longer than seven days, but a judge can extend a temporary protective order up to six months.
 Final orders last up to a year, and can be extended for another 12 months.
 A permanent protective order stays in effect until the victim requests that it be terminated.

 A range of remedies are available under a temporary protective order, including:

 A final protective order offers all of the remedies of a temporary order, plus the following:

 If your abuser violates the terms of a protective order, you can file a complaint with the court.
 If the abuser violates the “stay away” requirements of the order, you can file a criminal charge.
-The maximum penalties for a first violation of a protective order are a $1,000 fine and 90 days in jail.
-For a subsequent offense, the maximum penalties are a $2,500 fine and a year in prison.
+The maximum penalties for a first violation of a protective order are up to a $1,000 fine and 90 days in jail.
+For a subsequent offense, the maximum penalties are up to a $2,500 fine and a year in prison.

 If the abuser violates “stay away” portion of the order, the police can arrest him or her without a warrant.
 To enforce a temporary child custody provision of a final protective order, the court can order police to use “all reasonable and necessary force” to enforce the order.